AdobeDocs/campaign-standard.en/help/channels/using/customizing-a-push-notification.md

    If the **[!UICONTROL Play a sound]** field is left empty, no sound will be played.

-The user will then receive the push notification and the sound only if his phone is not muted.
+The user will then receive the push notification and the sound only if their phone is not muted.

 ## Refresh the badge value {#refresh-the-badge-value}